 +61 3 9698 8102

 Fiona joined the Vicsport team in 2010.
 With a keen interest in sport governance, strategy and organisational culture, she currently assists sport organisations with the implementation of the Victorian Child Safe Standards and Mandatory Board Quotas.
-Other projects Fiona has delivered include governance and sport competition reviews, organisational change projects addressing child safeguarding and gender diversity, as well as developing and facilitating professional development opportunities.
+She also delivers governance, competition & membership reviews, organisational change projects addressing child safeguarding and gender diversity, as well as developing and facilitating professional development opportunities.
 Fiona co-convenes Vicsport’s Child Safe Sport Working Group and Community of Practice, as well as the Victorian Children’s Sport Industry Working Group.
 She was a member of Sport Australia’s Child Protection Sector Consultation Expert Working Group and formerly convened Vicsport’s Diversity and Inclusion Expert Working Group and Women in Sport Advisory Group.